 I had initially abandoned blog pages a couple of years ago.
 But, recently there has been a tremendous amount going on here at Wycombe Paranormal.
 There have also been a tremendous amount of people talking about what I get up to, so here's the official blog!

-I've recently contributed to a few episodes of a TV series called Weird World of the Unexplained.
+I've recently contributed to a few episodes of a TV series called World's Most Unexplained.
 This all came about during a visit to New York.
 I was catching up with my friends at the Brooklyn Paranormal Society.
 Stacks of pizza prevented us from talking across the table, but eventually, we managed to eat enough to resume our conversations.
 My friend, Andrew Arnett, a skilled writer and journalist told me that he was contributing to a documentary series and that he would tell the producers I was in town.
 Of course, I imagined maybe getting an email when I arrived home for something they might do in the future.
 We carried on talking about various paranormal oddities, pizza etc etc..

 A couple of days later Andrew contacted me again, "They want to talk to you about fraudulent psychics and spontaneous human combustion."
 Now, I was hoping there had been cases of fraudulent psychics spontaneously combusting, alas not.
 There is however, a huge crackdown by police in several US states against scammers of a psychic nature.
 Some have conned tens to hundreds of thousands out of the public.
 Their methods easily recognisable to the trained eye.
 So, I was confident I could speak on this issue.